Skip to main content

 Task tagging features:

-- Group tasks by tags in board view
+• Group tasks by tags in task list and board views

 Use cases: